Peter May author of The Lewis

 One of Scotland's most prolific television dramatists, he garnered more than 1000 credits in 15 years as scriptwriter and script editor on prime-time British television drama.
 He is the creator of three major television drama series and presided over two of the highest-rated serials in his homeland before quitting television to concentrate on his first love, writing novels.

-It was published in English by the award-winning Quercus (a relatively young puiblishing house which did not exist when the book was first presented to British publishers).
-The Blackhouse went on to become an international best seller.
+The Blackhouse was published in English by the award-winning Quercus (a relatively young publishing house which did not exist when the book was first presented to British publishers).
+It went on to become an international best seller, and was shortlisted for both Barry Award and Macavity Award when it was published in the USA.

 From the beginning...